MissouriMRR/SUAS-2026/README.md

 Run the command `gh auth login` and follow the prompts.
 For options, choose `GitHub.com`, `HTTPS`, `Yes`, `Login with a web browser`.
 Authorize the session in the web browser and your GitHub credentials will be saved.

+### uv
+We use [uv](https://docs.astral.sh/uv/) to manage Python versions and our dependencies.
+You can install it with these commands:

+Windows: `powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"`

+macOS and Linux: `curl -LsSf https://astral.sh/uv/install.sh | sh`

-### Python and Pip
+### Python

-Ubuntu 22 should come preinstalled with Python 3.10.4 .
-Check with `python3 --version`.

-You will need to install pip with `sudo apt-get install python3-pip`.
-Pip is used for managing Python packages.
+This repository uses Python 3.12.
+You can install it easily through uv with the command `uv python install 3.12`.

 ### Getting the Repo

-Go to your documents folder and clone the repo with `git clone https://github.com/MissouriMRR/SUAS-2025.git`
+Go to your Documents folder and clone the repo with `git clone https://github.com/MissouriMRR/SUAS-2026.git`

+### Installing Dependencies

+Once you have the correct Python version installed, you can install all the required dependencies with the command `uv sync`.
+This will create a virtual environment in the `.venv` folder.

+Every time the dependency list changes, you should run `uv sync` to update your virtual environment.

 ### Pre-commit

 Pre-commit is a git hook that will check your code to make sure it is up to our standards before you make a commit.
 It is required that your code passes our pre-commit checks to be merged into the develop branch.
 That being said, when working on your own branch, you can add the `--no-verify` flag to your git commit command in order to bypass pre-commit.
 Just make sure you successfully run pre-commit before you submit a pull request.

-To install it, run the command `pip3 install pre-commit`.
-You will need to restart your system for this to take effect.

-Once you have restarted, open a terminal and navigate to the repo.
+uv will install pre-commit for you once you run `uv sync`.

-Run the command `pre-commit install`.
+Run the command `pre-commit install` to install the pre-commit hooks we use to check code.

 You can test that this worked by running `pre-commit run`.

-### Poetry

-Poetry is a virtual shell that allows use to ensure you have all packages and tools set up for the repo correctly.

-To install, run `pip3 install poetry`.

-Open a terminal and navigate to the repo.
-Run the command `poetry install`.
-This will install all dependencies needed.

-Run `poetry shell` to open a virtual shell environment.
+This will run all of your code changes against the pre-commit hooks.

 ## Development

+### Running Code

+uv creates a virtual environment in the `.venv` folder that stores the correct Python versions and libraries for the codebase, but by default, it will not be used when running `python` commands.

+You can run python files inside of the virtual environment using `uv run <filename>`.

+You can also activate the virtual environment, allowing you to run `python` commands like normal, by running these commands:

+Windows: `.venv\Scripts\activate`

+Linux/MacOS: `source .venv/bin/activate`

+There are other activation files for different shells, such as `source .venv/bin/activate.fish` for [Fish shell](https://fishshell.com/).

+If you try to run a python file that is nested inside of other folders, you may run into issues with imports not resolving correctly.
+You can fix this by add the `-m` flag to your `uv run` or `python` commands, and replacing the file name with the import path to the file.
+For example: `uv run -m flight.test_files.connection_test` or `python -m flight.test_files.connection_test`.

 ### Branches